-- The Company will schedule the shareholders' meeting, including agenda related to the Stock Exchange of Thailand prior to publish the schedule of meetings via the Company's website.
-The invitations in Thai and English languages will be published and distributed on the Company's website as well.
+- The Company will inform the schedule the shareholders’ meeting, including agenda to the Stock Exchange of Thailand and also publish the schedule of meetings via the Company’s website.
+The invitations in Thai and English languages will be published and distributed on the Compan’s website as well.

 - The Company will facilitate minor shareholders to nominate directors or propose additional agendas prior to the shareholders’ meeting.
 The Company will set clear rules in advance on how to provide minority shareholders, to nominate a director, and the criteria to determine whether the Company agenda will be added as proposed by minority shareholders.

 - In conducting each shareholder meeting, the Company will provide equal opportunity for all shareholders.
-Before the conference, the chairman of the meeting will explain the procedure for voting and counting the vote on each agenda item.
-It also gives the opportunity for all shareholders and proxies to express their opinions, suggestions, and questions in each agenda item in a timely and adequate manner.
-The Chairman will proceed with the meeting according to the agenda, without allowing the management to add unnecessary agendas that fails to give notice to the shareholders in advance, particularly the important agenda where the shareholders may need time to study further information before making a decision.
+At the beginning of the meeting, the chairman of the meeting will explain the procedure for voting and counting the vote on each agenda item as well as give the opportunity for all shareholders and proxies to express their opinions, suggestions, and questions in each agenda item in a timely and adequate manner.
+The Chairman will proceed with the meeting according to the agenda, without allowing management to add unnecessary agendas that fails to give notice to the shareholders in advance, particularly the important agenda where the shareholders may need time to study further information before making a decision.

 - For the election of directors, the Company will encourage the election for one individual each time.

 - The Company has required the directors to report any interest in any agenda at least prior to the consideration of the related agenda item in the Board of Directors’ meeting and to record such interest in the minutes of the Board of Directors meeting.
 Also, directors who have a significant interest or unable to freely express their views on the agenda are prohibited from participating in the meeting.